• Skip to main content

 Legal Assistance

-Legal Aid Society of Columbus
+Legal Aid Society

 740-383-2161

-Simple wills, Powers of Attorneys, tax issues, social security concerns, survivorship deeds, nursing home issues, Medicaid, Medicare, Housing, Consumer, Public Benefits, and Family Law issues.
+Simple wills, Powers of Attorneys, tax issues, social security concerns, survivorship deeds, nursing home issues, Medicaid, Medicare, Housing, Public Benefits, and Family Law issues.

 Pro Seniors